Friday night death slot: CBS

-CBS was the most successful network on Friday nights in the 1980s due to their hit shows Dallas and Falcon Crest, but both shows were struggling by the end of the decade and were cancelled in the early 1990s.
+CBS was the most successful network on Friday nights in the 1980s due to their hit shows Dallas and Falcon Crest.
+However, both shows were struggling by the end of the decade and were cancelled in the early 1990s.
 In an effort to revive Friday night television in the 1990s, and to compete with ABC's successful TGIF block of family comedies airing opposite it, CBS first attempted to compete with ABC launching a comedy night in the fall of 1992 with The Golden Palace (a spin-off/continuation of NBC's The Golden Girls), Major Dad and Designing Women, along with a new sitcom from Bob Newhart, Bob.
 The Golden Girls had been a top-10 hit on Saturday nights for NBC (though it had fallen to 30th in its final season), while Major Dad and Designing Women had also been top-10 hits on Monday nights, and Newhart's previous sitcom, Newhart, had spent most of its run in the top 30.
 Nevertheless, this effort failed, and only Bob was renewed for the 1993–1994 season, only to end in December 1993.
 A later effort to counterprogram TGIF, the CBS Block Party (which included former TGIF series Family Matters and Step by Step, both of which were hits for several years while on ABC before both shows were canceled in 1997), met a similar fate in the fall of 1997.

 In 2013, CBS moved Vegas to Friday nights to make room for Golden Boy, another police drama.
 Both shows were eventually cancelled during their first year.